Study Theology in the US

-At Felician College, a private Franciscan College in New Jersey, you have the opportunity to study religion in an environment with a strong liberal arts tradition.
-With small class sizes, Felician College aims to provide its students with a unique and personalized educational experience.
+At Felician University, a private Franciscan College in New Jersey, you have the opportunity to study religion in an environment with a strong liberal arts tradition.
+With small class sizes, Felician University aims to provide its students with a unique and personalized educational experience.

 Is religious education right for you as an international student?